RupeshKumar4511/Web-Designing-and-Development/README.md

 ```

 7. Buttons with Icons
-   Although Bootstrap doesn’t have a dedicated icon library, you can use classes from libraries like FontAwesome or Bootstrap Icons with buttons to include icons.
+   Although Bootstrap doesn't have a dedicated icon library, you can use classes from libraries like FontAwesome or Bootstrap Icons with buttons to include icons.
    <br>
    Example (with Bootstrap Icons):